⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 They do not need to explain themselves.

-Consent alone is enough.
+Consent alone is sufficient.

-Consent Is Supposed to Be Voluntary
+Consent Must Be Voluntary

 Legally, consent must be voluntary.

-That means it cannot be obtained through:
+It cannot be obtained through:

 Threats